It is never too late to learn to dance, according to Shay Healy, who visits Dublin's newest dance studio on Digges Lane.

-Shaymeets dance teacher Veronique Belio, whoe outlines the qualities that make a good dancer including natural ability, a good physique, and musicality.
+Dance teacher Veronique Belio outlines the qualities that make a good dancer including natural ability, a good physique, and musicality.

 You can teach anybody how to dance.

-While Veronique believes that you can teach anybody how to dance, very few go on to become professional dancers.
+While shee believes that you can teach anybody how to dance, very few go on to become professional dancers.

-Shay also chats to some of the students Jennifer Larkin and Michael Dolan about their dance careers to date and their hopes for the future.
+Students Jennifer Larkin and Michael Dolan talk about their dance careers to date and their hopes for the future.

 The Director of Digges Lane Mark Archer, describes the facilities available to students at the venue, which include a café, sunbeds, saunas and audition spaces.